 It is usually convenient to store closely associated blueprints in the same spreadsheet.
-The farming level is very closely tied to the surface because the miasma vents dug on the surface have to perfectly line up with where waste products are placed on the farming level.
+The farming level is very closely tied to the surface because the miasma vents dug on the surface have to perfectly line up with where rottables can accumulate on the farming level.
 However, surface is a separate z-level and, more importantly, already has many many blueprints of its own.
 Farming is therefore split into a separate file.